 How to propagate an African Milk Tree through the stem cutting method

 Locate your stem cutting

-When taking an African Milk Tree stem cutting you want to make sure that the part of the plant you are cutting is healthy to give you any chance of success.
+When taking an a stem cutting you want to make sure that the part of the plant you are cutting is healthy to give you any chance of success.
 You can either take a tip cutting or a full stem cutting.
 A tip cutting is when you slice part of one of the stems off, whereas a full stem cutting would be cutting where the chosen stem meets the main stem on your African Milk Tree.
 Either can be just as successful and follow exactly the same process.
 Try to choose a cutting that is at least 10-15cm long to have the best chance of success.